awslabs/mlspace/frontend/docs/admin-guide/custom-domain.md

 ### Certificate Validation Errors

-**Problem**: API Gateway cannot validate your ACM certificate.
+**Problem**: API Gateway cannot validate your certificate.

 **Solution**:
 - Ensure the certificate is in the correct region (us-east-1 for edge-optimized, same region as API for regional)
-- Verify the certificate status is "Issued" in ACM
+- Verify the certificate status is valid and issued
 - Check that the certificate covers your domain (wildcard certificates like `*.mycompany.com` work for subdomains)
+- If using ACM, ensure the certificate status shows as "Issued"
+- If using an imported certificate, verify it's properly formatted and includes the full certificate chain

 ### DNS Not Resolving